 1935. epithanatios

-epithanatios: condemned to death
+epithanatios: Doomed to die, sentenced to death

-Original Word: ἐπιθανάτιος, ον
+Original Word: ἐπιθανάτιος

 Part of Speech: Adjective